Skip to main content

 The Solution

 Set Desktop Parameters on each machine.
-When a run is assigned to that machine, the parameters automatically populate as input values.
+When a run is assigned to that machine, the parameters automatically populate the effective input payload used by that run.

 How It Works